 Scaffolding, a temporary structure used during construction, has become ubiquitous in cities and job sites around the world.
 As a critical tool for workers in the building trade, scaffolding allows access to heights that would otherwise be impossible to reach.
-From the iconic scaffolded dome of St. Paul’s Cathedral in London to high-rise construction in Dubai, Hong Kong, and New York, scaffolding has enabled some of the greatest architectural and engineering feats of human achievement.
+From the iconic scaffolded dome of St. Paul’s Cathedral in London to high-rise construction in New York, scaffolding has enabled some of the greatest architectural and engineering feats of human achievement.

 Scaffolding Origins and Early Use in Europe

 The Scaffolding has been used in construction for centuries, originating in Europe during the era of Gothic architecture.
 As buildings became more elaborate, scaffolding allowed stonemasons and other workers to access high, difficult areas.
 The earliest scaffolding was simple wooden poles, planks, and ropes.

 By the 19th century, scaffolding became more sophisticated.
 Metal pipes and joints were introduced, allowing for stronger and more versatile structures.
 These new materials led to the development of frame scaffolding, still commonly used today.
 Frame scaffolding uses prefabricated frames, braces, and platforms that can be assembled on site.
 This modular system made scaffolding easier to construct, more stable, and capable of reaching greater heights.

 Modern scaffolding is integral to construction projects around the world.
 In addition to providing access for workers and materials, it helps ensure safety at elevated work sites.
 Strict regulations and standards govern the design, installation, and use of scaffolding.
 Advancements in lightweight metals like aluminum have made scaffolding more portable and economical.
 Newer scaffolding types like tube and clamp, cup lock, and system scaffolding offer innovative, efficient designs.